Relative Error Streaming Quantiles: Full Mergeability

 Consider level $h$.
-Recall from Section~\ref{s:mergeability-singleLevel} that $Q_h$ is the set of nodes $t$ such that (i) $t$ represents a level-$h$ compaction that involves important items (this compaction may or may not be important), and (ii) there is no node on the $t$-to-root path (except for $t$) that represents a level-$h$ compaction involving important items.
-Note that an important item that remains in the level-$h$ buffer represented by a node in $Q_h$ (after performing the compaction operation) is never removed from the level-$h$ buffer, by the definition of $Q_h$.
-For $0\le i\le \ell$, let $Q^i_h$ be the set of $i$-nodes in $Q_h$ and let $q^i_h = |Q^i_h|$.
+Recall from Section~\ref{s:mergeability-singleLevel} that $Q_h$ is the set of nodes $t$ such that (i) $t$ is an $i$-node for $i\le \lambda$ that represents a level-$h$ compaction involving important items (this compaction may or may not be important), and (ii) there is no node $t'$ on the path from the parent of $t$ to the topmost $\lambda$-node containing $t$ in its subtree such that $t'$ represents a level-$h$ compaction involving important items.
+Intuitively, $Q_h$ captures ``maximal'' nodes (with index $i\le \lambda$) that represent a level-$h$ compaction removing one or more important items from level $h$.
+Note that an important item that remains in the level-$h$ buffer represented by a node $t\in Q_h$ (after performing the compaction operation represented by $t$) is never removed from the level-$h$ buffer, by the definition of $Q_h$.
+For $0\le i\le \lambda$, let $Q^i_h$ be the set of $i$-nodes in $Q_h$ and let $q^i_h = |Q^i_h|$.

-Note that $q^i_h = 0$ for $h \ge H_0$ by Lemma~\ref{lem:no error at Hi}.
-Now we observe that values $q^i_h$ for $i = 0,\dots, \ell$ give upper bounds on the number of important items at level $h$.
+Note that $q^i_h = 0$ for $h \ge H_0$ by Lemma~\ref{lem:no error at Hi} (conditioned on the bounds in Lemma~\ref{lem:decay rank mergeability} holding).
+Now we observe that values $q^i_h$ for $i = 0,\dots, \lambda$ give upper bounds on the number of important items at level $h$.
 This follows from the fact that the level-$h$ buffer represented by a node in $Q^i_h$ contains at most $B_i$ items.

-\begin{obs} For any $h\ge 0$ and $0\le g\le \ell$, the level-$h$ buffers of the sketches represented by nodes in $Q^i_h$ for some $i\ge g$ contain at most $\sum_{i = g}^\ell q^i_h\cdot B_i$ important items in total (after performing compaction operations represented by these nodes). \end{obs}
+\begin{obs} For any $h\ge 0$ and $0\le g\le \lambda$, the level-$h$ buffers of the sketches represented by nodes in $Q^i_h$ for some $i\ge g$ contain at most $\sum_{i = g}^\lambda q^i_h\cdot B_i$ important items in total (after performing compaction operations represented by these nodes). \end{obs}

-Next, we show that values $q^i_h$ can as well be used to lower bound the number of important items at level $h$ in the final sketch.
-Combined with Lemma~\ref{lem:rank initial bound}, this will give us a useful bound on $\sum_{h\ge 0} \sum_{i = 0}^\ell 2^h\cdot q^i_h\cdot B_i$ at the very end of the analysis.
-Intuitively, the observation also implies that the $q^i_h$ values cannot be too big, namely, $q^i_h \le 2B_\ell / B_i = O(\log \eps n)$ as there are at most $B_\ell$ items in the level-$h$ buffer of the final sketch.
+Next, in Observation~\ref{obs:qi_h LB}, we show that the $q^i_h$ values can as well be used to lower bound the total number of important items at level $h$ in topmost $\lambda$-nodes.
+Combined with Lemma~\ref{lem:rank initial bound}, this will give us a useful bound on $\sum_{h\ge 0} \sum_{i = 0}^\lambda 2^h\cdot q^i_h\cdot B_i$ at the very end of the analysis.